UPDATE (5/24/2023): PCVA Files 31 Additional Lawsuits Alleging Abuse by Urologist Dr. Darius Paduch

 Who is responsible for Dr. Paduch’s sexual abuse?

-In New York, a doctor’s employer has a responsibility to ensure that patients and students are safe when seeking treatment and using its facilities.
-The employer should be held responsible if its employee commits crimes that harm patients and the employer either knew or should have known that the employee posed a danger.
-PCVA is suing New York–Presbyterian Hospital on behalf of survivors of Dr. Paduch’s sexual abuse because PCVA has reason to believe that both New York Presbyterian and Northwell Health knew that Dr. Paduch posed a danger to patients because others reported concerning conduct and these institutions took no action to protect others.
+In New York, a doctor’s employer has a responsibility to ensure that patients are safe when seeking treatment and using its facilities.
+The employer should be held responsible if the employer either knew or should have known that the employee posed a danger.

 How long do I have to file a lawsuit in New York if I was sexually assaulted or abused?

-The New York Adult Survivors Act gives certain deadlines for survivors of sexual abuse to file lawsuits regarding abuse they suffered as an adult.
-The deadlines fall into two categories.
+Both the Child Victims Act and the New York Adult Survivors Act provided new deadlines for survivors of sexual abuse to file lawsuits regarding abuse they suffered years prior.
+Both the CVA and ASA “filing windows” have now closed.

 Can I come forward or sue anonymously if I’m worried about my privacy?